junxit/us-congress-bills-115/metadata.md

 - 2018-04-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 115-229.
 - 2018-04-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment.
 With written report No. 115-229.
 - 2018-04-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 377.
+- 2018-06-12 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3861-3862; text of measure as reported: CR S3862)
+- 2018-06-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3861-3862; text of measure as reported: CR S3862)